sabinakatwal355-sudo/testing-labs-journal-github_progress/week09/01_system-security.md

 ### Questions

 1. How many users exist on the system?
+There are 37 accounts on the system.
 2. Which accounts appear to be system accounts?
+Accounts like root,daemon, bin, sys, sync, games, man, lp, mail, news, uucp, proxy, ww-data, backup, list, irc, _apt, nobody, systemd_network, dhcpcd, messagebus, sshd, and statd.These accounts appear to be system accounts.
 3. Why do operating systems create system accounts?
+They are used to run specific background service, daemons, or system processes with the absolute minimum privileges required.
+This follows
 ### Reflection

 Explain why understanding system users is important for cybersecurity.